Introduction and Background

 • The 1930’s λ-calculus is the core of a modern functional programming language

-• Note all of this was before computers even existed - !!
+• All of these ideas arose before computers even existed - !!

-• λ-calculus is elegant, so build a PL around it
+• The λ-calculus is elegant, so build a PL around it

-• Added list data to λ functions: List Processing
+• McCarthy added list data to λ functions: List Processing

-• Lisp is the ancestor of all modern dynamically-typed languages: Python, JavaScript, etc.
+• Lisp is the ancestor of all modern dynamically-typed PLs: Python, JavaScript, etc.

 • Typed functional languages, 70’s & 80’s: Milner’s ML and its descendents Haskell and OCaml